-• Ambulatory care resources available in the community do not meet the treatment needs of the recipient; • Proper treatment of the recipient's psychiatric condition requires services on an inpatient basis under the direction of a physician; and

-• The services can reasonably be expected to improve the recipient's condition or prevent further regression so that the services will no longer be needed.
+- Ambulatory care resources available in the community do not meet the treatment needs of the recipient; - Proper treatment of the recipient's psychiatric condition requires services on an inpatient basis under the direction of a physician; and - The services can reasonably be expected to improve the recipient's condition or prevent further regression so that the services will no longer be needed.

 The CASII/ECSII as detailed is a service intensity instrument/ tool designed and promoted by the American Academy of Child and Adolescent Psychiatrists.
-Used properly, the s f.
-Process for Level of Care Evaluation/Reevaluation: Per 42 CFR §441.303(c)(1), describe the process for evaluating waiver applicants for their need for the level of care under the waiver.
-If the reevaluation process differs from the evaluation process, describe the differences:
+Used properly, the s

 Contributing to the overall scores reflected by the CASII/ECSII are specific environmental stressors such as a lack of resource and details on services that can be reasonably expected to improve the recipient's condition.
-All of these latter criteria are also used in the State's evaluations for institutional services funded under State plan.